- Enabling OEM unlocking

 fastboot tool and it needs to be

 --version to determine the current version.
 It should be at least

-properly in your current shell.
+current shell.
 A very common mistake is using an outdated copy of

 fastboot from a Linux distribution package not receiving regular updates.

 the correct one if you have multiple copies on your system.
 The

 --version output includes the installation path for the copy of

 fastboot that's being used.
 Older versions of fastboot do not have support

 for current devices and OS versions.
 Very old versions of